School review of HSC school-based assessments

 Individual schools are responsible for formulating the details of their internal review procedures, in accordance with the following principles.

 The school must inform the student of the outcome of the review.
-It must also advise the student of the provision for a subsequent appeal to the NSW Education Standards Authority (NESA) including information about grounds for appeal.
+It must also advise the student of the provision for a subsequent appeal to NESA including information about grounds for appeal.